KSCS: New Country 96-3

-In March 2015, KSCS tried an experiment, adding pop crossover songs by Rihanna, Kanye West, Paul McCartney, Avicii, Ed Sheeran, Ellie Goulding and a few other top 40 artists with no ties to the "New Country" format.
+In March 2015, KSCS, along with a few other Hot Country stations across Cumulus' portfolio tried an experiment, adding pop crossover songs by Rihanna, Kanye West, Paul McCartney, Avicii, Ed Sheeran, Ellie Goulding and a few other Top 40 artists with no ties to the "New Country" format.
 By Fall 2015, KSCS eliminated the pop crossover songs and returned to its core "New Country" artists.

 In mid-July 2019, KSCS rebranded as "New Country 96.3" without the KSCS call letters in the branding.

 KSCS-HD2

 KSCS launched its HD2 digital subchannel in 2008 to broadcast "The Texas Twister", carrying all Texas country music.
 The format was previously on KTYS (96.7 FM, now KTCK-FM).
 After the Cumulus takeover in 2011, the HD broadcasts were temporarily discontinued.

-The HD2 subchannel was dormant until February 2013.
-It then began simulcasting the news/talk format on co-owned KLIF.
+The HD2 subchannel was dormant until February 2013, when it began simulcasting the news/talk format of co-owned KLIF.